Mattli8312/Pacman2.0/Objects/Ghost.md

 ## Description:

-*Used for rendering the Ghosts on the screen and handeling the game logic for pacman*
+*Used for rendering the Ghosts on the screen and handeling the game logic for ghosts*

 ## Methods